Postgraduate Diploma Primary Education (SSPIP) Mathematics

 Postgraduate, Taught

-The Primary Mathematics Specialist PGDipEd leads to Qualified Teacher Status (QTS) and offers 120 credits towards our MA in Teaching Studies.
-Our programme offers high quality training and support, which will prepare you to teach in the 5-11 age range.
-It is run in close partnership with schools.
+The PGCE Primary with Mathematics Specialism (QTS) programme offers you high quality training and support.
+It will prepare you to teach in the 3-11 age range and is run in close partnership with schools.

-This Primary Mathematics Specialist route will enable you to develop your subject expertise within a primary context.
-You will learn to teach all the primary curriculum subjects as well as developing specialist expertise in teaching mathematics.
+The PGCE Primary with Mathematics Specialism programme will enable you to develop your subject expertise within a primary context.
+You will learn to teach all the primary curriculum subjects as well as developing specialist expertise in teaching primary mathematics.
 You will be fully prepared for employment in a generalist role at the start of your career, where as a class teacher you will 'champion' mathematics and inspire children and teachers.
 The course lays the foundations for you becoming a future mathematics lead or specialist teacher in a primary school.

 On our programme you will be challenged to develop informed and justified decisions about how you approach your teaching, in order to enable you to continue to develop over your career.
-On successful completion of your PGDipEd you will be awarded 120 credits towards your Masters in Teaching Studies
+On successful completion of your PGCE you will be awarded 80 credits towards your Masters and you may return to study with us on a part-time basis to complete your Masters qualification.

 Equal Opportunities